robfatland/cloudsecurity/AWS/Guides/limiting_ec2_instance_types.md

-### Method to limit the type of instances a User can create
+## Method for limiting User choice of instance types

-(applies to Console as well as Programmatic access)
+* Applies to Console as well as Programmatic access

-The limits can be applied by creating the appropriate role.
-Avoid providing uses with AdministrativeAccess and give them specific roles.
-New roles can be created and as many policies can be attached as needed.
+The limits are based on creating an appropriate role.
+This avoids providing Users with AdministrativeAccess in favor of these specific roles.
+As many policies as needed can be attached to a role.

-* **Policy**: First create a policy that does the following:
+* **Policy**: First create a policy that:
-    * Allow the user to use console and API.
+    * Allows the User to use console and API
-    * Allow the user to start, stop, run and terminate instances (create and delete tags etc.)
+    * Allows the User to start, stop, run and terminate instances, create and delete tags, ...
-    * Deny running instances that do not belong to the allowed list of instances.
+    * Denies the User running instances that do not belong to the allowed list of instances

-    The policy below does the above in three statements.
-This can be directly pasted, or created using the Visual Editor.
+The policy below does this in three statements.
+This can be directly pasted; or created using the Visual Editor.

+> ***Note: This Policy has not been recently tested (March 2022).
+Be prepared to test/verify!!!***

 ```json
 {